hedera-dev/hcs-skills/README.md

 - **Easy**: Create a more detailed schema for specific use cases
   - For example: https://github.com/OpenCerts
+- **Moderate**: Investigate the use of `setSubmitKey` on `TopicCreateTransaction` to create a private HCS topic.
+Use this in combination with `ThresholdKey` to create a whitelist of accounts that may submit to the private topic.
 - **Hard**: Modify `skillVerify` such that the `accountId` in the message matches the account that submitted the HCS transaction
 - **Very hard**: Modify system to enable multiple schemas for different object types being published to the same schema, and to allow them to reference each other
   - For example: Define `person` and `skill` as separate entities, where there is a many-to-many relationship between the two.